Health Benefits Implications of Reduction of Hours, Furloughs, and Layoffs Created by Coronavirus Pandemic

 The plan document for health coverage often includes average hours of service or active employee status eligibility requirements to determine coverage offered and employee cost.
 In certain circumstances, employees may remain on their employer health plan through COBRA, but it is most likely cost-prohibitive given employees would have to pay the entire premium while working fewer or no hours.

 In addition, states have a public interest in helping individuals stay on their employer’s health plans.
-Several states – Alabama, Massachusetts, New Jersey (for large employers with 51 or more employees), Washington, and Wisconsin – have issued bulletins specifically requesting that insurers be flexible with eligibility requirements.
-A few states – Maine, New Hampshire, New Jersey (for small employers) and Ohio – have made this a directive.
+Several states – Alabama, Massachusetts, New Jersey (for large employers with 51 or more employees), Washington, and Wisconsin – issued bulletins during the height of the pandemic specifically requesting that insurers be flexible with eligibility requirements.
+A few states – Maine, New Hampshire, New Jersey (for small employers) and Ohio – made this a directive.
 The IRS clarified that employers who qualify for the retention credit may utilize the health plan expenses as qualified wages even if there are no or reduced hours/wages.
 This may lessen some of the financial burden on employers who qualify for this credit if they choose or are required to continue health benefits.

 Potential financial impact on applicable large employer